shivanya-chandra/pcllab.github.io/docs/handbook/web-experiments/mturk.md

 ## Overview

-[Amazon Mechanical Turk (MTurk)](https://www.mturk.com) is an online marketplace that can be used to collect data online quickly and cheaply.
-To manage and run MTurk experiments, we use [TurkPrime](https://www.turkprime.com), a third-party website that provides a user-friendly interface.
+[Amazon Mechanical Turk (MTurk)](https://www.mturk.com){target="_blank" rel="noreferrer"} is an online marketplace that can be used to collect data online quickly and cheaply.
+To manage and run MTurk experiments, we use [TurkPrime](https://www.turkprime.com){target="_blank" rel="noreferrer"}, a third-party website that provides a user-friendly interface.

 ## Before Using MTurk (OLD) (or, Preparing an MTurk Experiment)